mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * RUC7258
 * FM6126A AKA ICN2038S, FM6124 (if specified properly)
 ## Panels Not Supported
+* 1/8 Scan LED Matrix Panels are not supported.
+* RUL5358 / SHIFTREG_ABC_BIN_DE based panels are not supported.
+* Any other panel not listed above.

-* 1/8 Scan LED Matrix Panels are not supported, please use an alternative library if you bought one of these.
+Please use an [alternative library](https://github.com/2dom/PxMatrix) if you bought one of these.

 ## Update for 16x32 Panels
 * There is a virtual panel class available to work with 16x32 panels (see: [examples/16x32 Panel](/examples/P6_32x16_1_4_ScanPanel).
 This Panel includes drawing lines and rectanges, text and scrolling text